ArcherDotBuild/L2/09-An-Advanced-Look-at-Functions/README.md

 Higher Order Functions, functions as value in JavaScript, how we can pass functions to other functions.

-We'll take a look at some existing built-in functions and methods that expect you to pass a function as an argument
+We'll take a look at some existing built-in functions and methods that expect you to pass a function as an argument.

 ### SCOPE